Lalit-Salpekar/JavaBrains/README.md

 # JavaBrains
-Java Brain is a java project of lalit salpekar.
+Java Brain is a project of lalit salpekar.